Rjmoodie/yardpass-upgrade/Ideation/beta-testing-page.md

 **Q: What happens to my data when beta ends?**
 A: Nothing!
 All your events, tickets, and data carry over seamlessly to the public launch.

-**Q: Can I use YardPass for a real event during beta?**
+**Q: Can I use Liventix for a real event during beta?**
 A: Absolutely!
 That's the best kind of testing.
 We're stable enough for real events, but have a backup plan just in case.

 **Q: What if I need help?**
-A: Email support@yardpass.com or use the in-app chat.
+A: Email support@liventix.com or use the in-app chat.
 Beta testers get priority support.

 **Q: Will my lifetime discount really last forever?**
 A: Yes!
-As long as you stay a YardPass customer, you'll keep your beta discount.
+As long as you stay a Liventix customer, you'll keep your beta discount.

 ---